Doctor of Philosophy in Geosciences Program Description

 What should be included in the statement of purpose for admission?
 The statement of purpose should be 2-3 double spaced pages that discuss the applicant’s background and reasons for applying to the program.

 Is there a form for the letter of recommendation?
-The letter of recommendation is a regular format letter and should be on letterhead from the referee.
+There is no particular format, but the letter of recommendation should be on letterhead from the referee.
 The letter is sent directly to the Department from the referee.

 Do international transcripts have to be evaluated prior to the admission process?
 All applicants who have completed all or part of their education abroad are required to have their foreign credentials evaluated by an independent evaluation service that is a NACES member.
 Applicants still must send certified translated transcripts to the Graduate College.